Working with Your Product’s Status

 You can choose to stop an In-App Purchase product from being sold in an app.
 If you do, the In-App Purchase product remains in iTunes Connect.

-Click in the row of the In-App Purchase product you want to remove.
+Click the In-App Purchase product you want to remove.

 In the In-App Purchase summary section, click Edit.

 Set Cleared for Sale to No.

 The status of the In-App Purchase product changes to Developer Removed from Sale.
 Users won’t see this product for sale through the app.

 After you’ve removed an In-App Purchase product from sale through your app, you can return it to sale if you want.

 Follow the instructions To remove an In-App Purchase product from sale but set Cleared for Sale to Yes.

 The status of the In-App Purchase product changes to Approved, and the product is available for users to purchase through the app.

 Apps in the Magazines and Newspaper category need at least one active Auto-Renewable Subscription to be listed on the App Store.
 If you are a Magazines and Newspapers app and wish to discontinue the only Auto-Renewable Subscription in your app, you will have to switch to a different category and submit a new binary to iTunes Connect.
 After that, you will be able to remove the Auto-Renewable Subscription from your app.

 If you wish to discontinue an auto-renewable subscription, you should consider your customer impact before doing so.
 For example, with a one month subscription you should remove your subscription from sale 30 days prior to the date your last content will be issued or available.
 This will allow customers to receive the full duration of content before you stop providing it and they will no longer renew or be charged on their subscription renewal date.
 This should apply accordingly for the different subscription durations: 7 days prior for a 7 day subscription and 6 months prior for a 6 month subscription, etc.